skatkar/skimitly-restock-eval-app/README.md

 	C:\skimitly-restock-eval-app> mvnw.cmd clean package

 	Step 8:
-	Once the buils is successful, it will generate the target directory at the same location.
+	Once the build is successful, it will generate the target directory at the same location.
 Go inside the directory and check whether two jar files named: restock-eval-app.jar and restock-eval-app-jar-with-dependencies.jar are generated or not.

 	Step 9:
 	If these jar files are verified then go back to the directory where the repository was cloned.